nanos-world/docs/scripting/static_classes/Render.rst

 .. note:: This is a Client only Class.

-.. tip:: The following functions have an GroupID parameter, which you can group related Canvas Items with an ID to facilitate the cleanup of them, or can give them Unique IDs.
-These return an ItemID value, which can be used for updating specific Canvas Items afterwards.
+.. tip:: The following functions have an group_id parameter, which you can group related Canvas Items with an ID to facilitate the cleanup of them, or can give them Unique IDs.
+These return an item_id value, which can be used for updating specific Canvas Items afterwards.

 Functions